dongwon18/False_Alarm_Detection/README.md

 - Need to modify hyper parameter more to get good results.
 - Among models ensemble model has the best score
   → Need voting ensemble model to combine all machine learning and deep learning models
+- Need sophiscated way to encode float values to SDR for HTM.